martinrossil/avamjs/README.md

-# avamjs is a technical prrof of concept.
+# avamjs is a technical proof of concept.

 ## Problem, create a Progessive Web App with the following properties: